 The Paris Agreement offers three approaches in the use of international cooperation mechanisms.

 First, Parties can cooperate directly with one another (Article 6.2).
 This makes it possible for emission reduction measures to be implemented in one country and the resulting emission reductions to be transferred to another and counted towards its NDC.
 This requires a transparent process and accurate accounting of the emission reductions achieved to avoid emission reductions being counted more than once – for instance, in the emissions inventory of the country in which the reduction activities are conducted and also in the country to which the resulting emission reductions are transferred.
 It also enables national and regional instruments such as the EU Emissions Trading Scheme to be linked to similar schemes to create a common, cross-border carbon market.
-While international supervision of these cooperation activities is not foreseen, a work programme was agreed to develop guidelines on using this cooperative approach.
+While international supervision of these cooperation activities is not foreseen, Parties have agreed to adhere to Article 6.2 guidance when using this cooperative approach.

 A second option involves the use of the newly created mechanism to contribute to the mitigation of greenhouse gases and support sustainable development (Article 6.4).
 In contrast to direct bilateral cooperation, this mechanism will be supervised by a body designated by the Conference of the Parties.
 In addition, the Conference of the Parties will adopt rules, modalities and procedures which must be observed when implementing activities under Article 6.4.
 The aim is to ensure that standardised procedures are followed in the design and implementation of emission reduction activities and when verifying the results achieved.